HM Prison Risley: The prison today

-Risley is a category C prison for adult males, including men convicted of a sex offence and other vulnerable prisoners.
+Risley is a category C prison for adult males convicted of a sex offence and other vulnerable prisoners.
 Over 1,000 prisoners live at the prison in mostly single cells with in-cell sanitation and phones (calls can be made to previously-vetted numbers and are all recorded).
 There are landing showers, serveries, and association facilities.
 In-cell mains power and in-cell TVs are installed throughout the prison.

 Work for inmates at Risley includes the kitchen, laundry, stores, cleaning, gardens, waste management and the Braille workshop.
 In addition, inmates may train for vocations in painting and decorating, joinery, industrial cleaning and construction.
 Courses in art and design, information technology, and higher level learning (including the Open University programmes) are also available.

 Other facilities at the prison include a gym and a multi-faith chaplaincy.

 In November 2017 an improvised explosive device was found on one of the wings that did not go off.
 In December 2017, one of the wings at the prison was without water for a period of three days.